mayank0409/Promises_And_Inheritance/Q2/README.md

 > Product class should have the following methods:

 - Product.total will give the count of all the products created.
-- Method addDescription() which should display brand, price, color, rating in the form of a string.
+- Method getDescription() which should return brand, price, color, rating in the form of a string.

+Example: "Apple 4000AED Black 4"

 > Watch class should have the following methods: